Resources and education

 In 2013 QAAD produced a briefing on decriminalisation to assist interested Friends and Meetings in their deliberations about drug problems and the law: see QAAD briefing on decriminalisation.
 QAAD can be contacted for speakers if Friends and Meetings would like to explore this issue further.

 Materials for Young Friends and those working with them

 We also supported Lianna Pim, then a pupil at Sibford Quaker School, to produce a short film on alcohol use and young people.
-We still have a few copies left, which are available to interested Friends.
+We still have a few copies of the DVD left, which are available to interested Friends.
 Please contact Alison Mather if you would like to receive one.

 Alison Mather, QAAD Director.